mvolkmann/blog/src/nushell.md

 ]
 ```

+Functions defined in this way appear in the output of `help --commands`,
+but aliases do not.

 TODO: Using the "cd" aliases above currently causes Nushell to crash.
 See {% aTargetBlank "https://github.com/nushell/nushell/issues/3138",
 "this issue" %}.